lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 We can use the *fa()* function, specifying *fm = "pa"* from the *psych* package with raw or matrix data.

 One difference from PCA is that factor analysis will not (cannot) calculate as many factors as there are items.
 This means that we should select a reasonable number, like 20 (since there are 25 items).
 However, I received a number of errors/warnings and 13 is the first number that would run.
 I also received the warning, "maximum iteration exceeded."
-Therefore I increased "max.iter" to 100.
+Therefore, I increased "max.iter" to 100.

-Our goal is to begin to get an idea of the cumulative variance explained and number of factors to extract.
+Our goal is to begin to get an idea of the cumulative variance explained, and number of factors to extract.
 If we think there are four factors, we simply need to specify more than four factors on the *nfactors = ##* command.
 As long as that number is less than the total number of items, it does not matter what that number is.

 ```r